Hot reloading your cargo docs

 Making doc writing easier

-I've been recently working on (soon to be oss) eBPF-related Rust libraries and part of the finishing touches has been making sure the docs come out polished as well.
-The tooling here has allowed me to have a simple, yet streamlined writing experience with cargo doc.
+I've been working on eBPF-related Rust libraries and part of the finishing touches has been making sure the docs come out polished as well.
+The tooling here has allowed me to have a streamlined writing experience with cargo doc.

-The two major dependencies you'll need to set up this workflow are:
+The 2 major deps you'll need to set up this workflow are:

 Sync those docs